rethinkdb/rethinkdb-rs/api/ruby/selecting-data/between.md

 You may also use the special constants `r.minval` and `r.maxval` for boundaries, which represent "less than any index key" and "more than any index key" respectively.
 For instance, if you use `r.minval` as the lower key, then `between` will return all documents whose primary keys (or indexes) are less than the specified upper key.

-Note that compound indexes are sorted using [lexicographical order][lo].
+If you use arrays as indexes (compound indexes), they will be sorted using [lexicographical order][lo].
 Take the following range as an example:

 	[[1, "c"] ...
 [5, "e"]]